Rami-habash/Explorations-2022-2024/README.md

 # Projects
-These are personal projects and projects I have worked on throughout my education.
+These are the personal projects that I have made.
+They come from my combined general knowledge as a Software Developer.